 When asked whether there had been consequences for these drivers in relation to insurance costs, penalty points or other financial costs he stated, ‘that is a possibility in some of the cases’.
 He said it was also a possibility that these people could take legal action against the State.

 Image Credit: Flickr

-If you believe that your case should be appealed because of a wrongful conviction and wish to review the matter, Carmody Moran Solicitors are on hand to advise and can be contacted on (01)8272888 or use the enquiry form here.
+If you believe that your case should be appealed because of a wrongful conviction and wish to review the matter, Carmody Moran Solicitors are on hand to advise and our litigation solicitors can be contacted on (01)8272888 or use the enquiry form here.